ElliottP-13/csci-432-fa19/README.md

           that does not detract from the learning experience; and
 - make and keep appointments when necessary to meet with the instructor.

-## Classroom Etiquette

-Except for note taking and group work requiring a computer, please keep electronic devices off during class, as they can be distractions to other students.
-Disruptions to the class will result in being asked to leave the lecture, and one half-point will be deducted from the attendance grade.

 ## MSU Drug and Alcohol Policies